 Corn tea is a traditional Korean drink made from roasted corn kernels.

-It’s technically not a tea in that it’s not a leaf from the camellia sinensis plant.
-All true teas come from the camellia sinensis.
+It’s technically not a tea in that it’s not a leaf from the camellia sinensis plant as all true teas come from that plant.
 Everything else called tea that’s not from that plant is an infusion or a tisane.

 Corn tea is an infusion of roasted corn kernels in water.
 When you buy Korean corn tea, you’re really just buying roasted corn kernels.

 Called oksusucha in Korean, corn tea is a very popular drink that’s made all year round.
 It’s a mild tea that can be served instead of water.

 I love it and drink it all year, hot and cold, in place of water.

 Prepared both hot and cold, corn tea has a light, sweet taste that um, well, tastes like watered down corn.

 I know, I know, it really doesn’t sound so tasty does it?
 But to me it is!
 I hear it’s a bit of an acquired taste like barley tea, but it’s not at all bitter like how barley can get.